Employment of UG and MSc Students

 - UG1 students are not permitted to take on any teaching support work.

 - UG2 students are permitted to be demonstrators on UG1 courses, provided they passed that course in first year, and for peer support groups (such as INFBASE, Programming Club).

-- Honours undergraduate (UG3, UG4 and UG5) and taught postgraduate (PGT) students are permitted to be employed as tutors, demonstrators and exam invigilators on non-honours courses and honours courses.
+- Honours undergraduate (UG3, UG4 and UG5) and taught postgraduate (PGT) students are permitted to be employed as engagement trackers, tutors, demonstrators and exam invigilators on non-honours courses and honours courses.

 - PGT students are permitted to be employed as markers and exam markers on non-honours courses.

 - Honours undergraduate students are not permitted to be employed as markers*, exam markers, or teaching assistants.

 - PGT students are not permitted to be employed as teaching assistants.

 - Students cannot be enrolled on a course for which they are appointed as a tutor or demonstrator.

 - If tutoring on an honours course, honours undergraduate and taught postgraduate students must have taken the course (or equivalent) in their UG degree.
 Course lecturers are responsible for checking this.

 - Undergraduate and taught postgraduate students are permitted to do a maximum of 132 hours per year, with a recommended limit of 6 hours per week across the academic year.